 - If racing, are there maximum distances or durations?

-- Does the insurer separate out types of cycling, and is your chosen style one that’s covered?
+- Does the insurer separate types of cycling, and is your chosen style one that’s covered?

-We aren’t into the ‘hard sell’ at Yellow Jersey, we just want you to double check that your travel insurance is up to scratch when riding abroad.
+We aren’t into the ‘hard sell’ at Yellow Jersey, we just want you to double check that your travel insurance is up to scratch.
 If you have double checked and have the cover you need, there is no reason to swap.
 But if you don’t have the appropriate cover, or if you just can’t face the hassle of finding out, we have a cycle travel insurance product designed to take out the stress.

 Working with our Partners at the British Triathlon Federation and a good sample of our bicycle insurance customers, we have designed a cycle travel insurance to cover all forms of riding, travelling and racing.
 Be it a morning’s escape on a family holiday or the Ironman world championships, we have you covered.